Children of George T. and Anna S. (Miller) Smith, all born Boston, Suffolk co, MA:

 prepared by him in important causes show such a fulness of reasoning and

-illustration and so clear an elucidation of the authorities, expressed in
+illustration and so clear an elucidation of the authorities, expressed

-so admirable a judicial style, that, llike the best judgments of Redesdale
+in so admirable a judicial style, that, llike the best judgments of Redesdale

 and of Story, they almost supersede the necessity of referring to the earlier

-cases on the subjects of which they treat, and they have established his reputation
+cases on the subjects of which they treat, and they have established his

-of Massachusetts honored wherever the common law is administered.
+jurisprudence of Massachusetts honored wherever the common law is administered.

-In accordance with the request of the bar, it is ordered that
+In accordance with the request of the bar, it is ordered

-upon the records of the court.
+be entered upon the records of the court.

 The court then adjourned. "